Colt Single Action Army: First generation (1873–1941)

 The Single Action Army became available in standard barrel lengths of 4 3/4 inch, 5 1/2 inch, as well as the Cavalry standard, original 7 1/2 inch.
-The shorter barrelled revolvers are sometimes called the "Civilian" or "Gunfighter" model (4 3/4 inch) and the Artillery Model (5 1/2 inch).
+The shorter-barreled revolvers are sometimes called the "Civilian" or "Gunfighter" model (4 3/4 inch) and the Artillery Model (5 1/2 inch).
 There was also a variant with a sub-4-inch barrel, without an ejector rod, unofficially called the "Sheriff's Model", "Banker's Special", or "Storekeeper".

 From 1875 until 1880 Colt marketed a single-action revolver chambered in .44 Henry in a separate number range from no. 1 to 1,863.

 A "Flattop Target Model" was listed in Colt's catalogs from 1890 to 1898.
 Colt manufactured 914 of these revolvers with a frame that was flat on top and fitted with an adjustable leaf rear sight.
 The front sight consisted of a base with an interchangeable blade.

 In 1896, at serial number 164,100, a spring-loaded base pin latch replaced the cylinder pin retaining screw and by 1900, at serial number 192,000, the Colt Single Action was certified for use with smokeless powder.
 In 1920, larger, highly visible sights replaced the original thin blade and notch.
 The revolvers remained essentially unchanged from that point until cessation of manufacture at the beginning of World War II.

 From 1873 through 1940 (with small numbers assembled during and after World War II, the so-called "Pre-War, Post-War" model), production of the Colt Single Action Army reached 357,859.
 This is identified as the "Pre War" or "First Generation" of the model.
 Calibers, at least thirty in all, ranged from .22 rimfire through .476 Eley, with approximately half, or 158,884 (including Bisley and Flat Top Target variations), chambered for .45 Colt.
 The next most prevalent were the .44-40 Winchester Center fire (WCF) at 71,392; 38-40 (38 WCF) at 50,520; .32-20 Winchester (32 WCF) at 43,284 and, the 41 Colt at 19,676.

 Military use

-All original, good condition, U.S. Cavalry and Artillery Single Action Armies (those produced between 1873 and 1891) are among the most valuable to collectors.
-Especially valuable, often going for well over $10,000, are the OWA (Orville Wood Ainsworth) and the rare Henry Nettleton inspected Single Action Army Colts.
+All original, good condition, U.S. Cavalry and Artillery Single Action Armies (those produced between 1873 and 1891) are considered highly sought after by collectors.
+Examples bearing OWA (Orville Wood Ainsworth) inspection marks and the comparatively rare Henry Nettleton–inspected Single Action Army Colts have been reported to command prices exceeding $10,000, depending on condition and provenance.